Jalen Hurts Player Prop Bets for NFL Week 10 | Philadelphia vs. Denver 11/14/2021

 Season Stats

-- He's tacked on 494 rushing yards on 83 carries and five rushing touchdowns, averaging 54.9 yards per game.
+- He's added 494 rushing yards on 83 carries and five rushing touchdowns, averaging 54.9 yards per game.

-- The Eagles have called a pass in 52.6% of their plays from scrimmage this year while running the ball 47.4% of the time.
+- The Eagles have called a pass in 52.6% of their plays from scrimmage this year while staying on the ground 47.4% of the time.
 This offensive attack ranks 11th in the NFL in points scored.

 - Hurts has thrown 35 passes in the red zone this season, 37.6% of his team's red zone plays.